Protecting Your Identity

 We realize that security is of great importance to you.
 Jackson County Bank has made the protection of your assets, including your identity, a priority.
 We care about and are dedicated to protecting your confidential information.

-Jackson County Bank will not send unsolicited emails or call asking customers to provide, update or verify personal or account information, such as passwords, Social Security numbers, PINs, credit or Check Card numbers, or other confidential information.
+Jackson County Bank will not call asking customers to provide, update or verify personal or account information, such as passwords, Social Security numbers, PINs, credit or Check Card numbers, or other confidential information.

 What is Identity Theft?